-Rožata is a custard pudding originating from the Dubrovnik region, similar to flan and crème brûlée.
-There are a number of modern versions of the popular dessert.
+Rožata is a custard pudding originating from the Dubrovnik region, similar to caramel flan and crème brûlée.
+There are a number of modern versions of this popular dessert.

 Its name come from the Dubrovnik liqueur rozalin (rose liqueur), which gives the cake its aroma but there are various modern variations which use other types of aroma extracts.

 Eggs – 7 whole

 Milk – 1L

 Lemon peel- 1/2 lemon

 In a pot put the milk, 300 g sugar, vanilla sugar, lemon peel, rum and bring to boil.
 Remove and let it cool.